mcc-us/bookkeeping/_pages/chap01.corporation-types.md

 ### 2B.
 Limited Liability Partnerships

 - Partners are only responsible for their own actions.
+- flexibility of a partnership with limited liability protection for owners.
 - For example, If one partner is negligent(malfeasance) then other is **OFF THE HOOK**

 ### 3. Corporations